What's the Matter with Helen?: Reception

+Critical response

 Roger Ebert gave the film 1.5 out of 4 stars, calling it a "menopausal metaphysical mystery movie", and writing "The whole movie is very 1930s, right down to the phony studio streets and the 20-foot shadow that comes around the corner five seconds before the actor does."
 Vincent Canby from The New York Times wrote, "This new movie is so perfunctory, it's likely to give misogyny a bad name."
 Variety wrote in their review of the film "What's the Matter with Helen? is an okay exploitation shocker starring Debbie Reynolds and Shelley Winters as two Hollywood types of the early sound era caught up in mayhem and mutual suspicion.
 The good red-herring script is hindered from maximum impact by director Curtis Harrington, who raises the interest and excitement level too early and lets the film coast to less-than-tense resolution."

 Time Out gave the film a positive review, favorably comparing Harrington's direction to that Josef von Sternberg, writing, "directed by Curtis Harrington. ...
 He films this as Sternberg might have, with a great emphasis on masks and facades, underpinned with gorgeous fairytale motifs.
 Plus he stages the best tango since The Conformist."
 Eric Henderson from Slant offered similar praise, writing, "The layers of pastiche that fuel What’s the Matter with Helen? multiply like Shelly [sic] Winters's titular character’s fat white rabbits."